Local Symmetry and Global Structure in Adaptive Voter Models: Model Analysis

-We are interested in estimating the arch, which is in turn a function of the expected edge density vector $\x = \E[\X]$.
-The computations above show that $\mathbf{w}(\mathcal{G}) = \mathbf{w}(\X)$ and $\mathbf{r}(\mathcal{G}) = \mathbf{r}(\q)$.
-The mutation and rewiring dynamics in $\X$ are therefore Markovian: for any fixed $\q$, when $\alpha = 1$, $\mathbf{X}$ is a Markov process.
-Indeed, we further have $\E[\mathbf{w}(\mathcal{G})] = \mathbf{w}(\x)$.
-Because of this, computing $\x$ in the $\alpha = 1$ case for fixed $\q$ reduces to solving a four-dimensional linear system.
-Unfortunately, the voting function $\mathbf{v}$ cannot be similarly parsed in terms of $\X$, because the voting dynamics are non-Markovian in these variables.
+The computations above show that the mutation and rewiring dynamics in $\X$ are Markovian: for any fixed $\q$, when $\alpha = 1$, $\mathbf{X}$ is a Markov process.
+Because of this, computing $\x$ in the $\alpha = 1$ case for fixed $\q$ reduces to solving a four-dimensional linear system subject to nonnegativity and normalization constraints.
+Unfortunately, the voting term $\mathbf{v}(\mathcal{G}(t)) = \E[\mathbf{V}(\mathcal{G})]$ cannot be similarly parsed in terms of $\q$ and $\X$, because the voting dynamics depend on higher graph moments and are therefore non-Markovian in these variables.
 We may therefore view the short-timescale dynamics of $\X$ for fixed $\q$ as a mixture of Markovian opinion-switching and rewiring processes with a non-Markovian voting process.
 Our strategy is to approximate the expectation of the non-Markovian voting term with a Markovian approximation near the phase transition, using the asymmetry between local minorities and majorities.
-This approximation supposes that $\mathbf{v}(\mathcal{G}(t)) \approx \hat{\mathbf{v}}(\q, \x)$ for $R \ll \frac{1}{2}$, with the function $\hat{\mathbf{v}}$ of $\q$ and $\x$ to be determined.
+This approximation supposes that $\E[\mathbf{V}(\mathcal{G}(t))] \approx \hat{\mathbf{v}}(\q, \x)$ near the critical regime, with the function $\hat{\mathbf{v}}$ of $\q$ and $\x$ to be determined.
+Note that doing so and setting the lefthand side of \cref{eq:dynamics} equal to zero removes all dependence on the time-step $t$ except dependence through $\q$ and $\x$.
+We therefore suppress the argument $t$ throughout the remainder of this section.
+All expectations are taken with respect to the stationary distribution $\eta$.

 To construct $\hat{\mathbf{v}}$, we study the local neighborhood of a node $u$ that has just changed its opinion from $\bar{\imath} \in \{0,1\}$ to $i \in \{1,0\}$.
 We denote expectations conditioned on this event using the shorthand $\E[\cdot|i]$.
 Immediately after this event, $u$ possesses an initial random number $J_0$ of inactive and $K_0$ of active edges.
 The distributions of $J_0$ and $K_0$ depend on $\q$, $\x$, $c$, and their moments, as well as the conditions under which node $u$ changed its opinion.
 If $u$ changes its opinion due to a mutation on an otherwise constant-opinion component, then $J_0 = 0$.
 On the other hand, if $u$ changes its opinion through a voting event, then $J_0 \geq 1$, since there must have been a node to pass on the opinion to $u$.
 To compute $\hat{\mathbf{v}}$, we track each of the $K_0$ active edges until each of them has been rendered inactive, counting voting events along the way.